-So, if you need to replace this part of your boiler, make sure you call a suitably qualified heating engineer.
+So, if you need to replace this part of your boiler, make sure you call a heating engineer.

 To do its job properly, the compressed air in an expansion vessel must be at a suitable pressure.
 Your boiler manual should tell you what this pressure is, but usually this is around one bar.

 When you push down on the Schrader valve to check the pressure in this vessel, you should hear air escaping.
 If you don’t, there is no pressure.
 Another warning sign that something is wrong with this central heating component is if water escapes when you press on the valve.
-This suggests that the diaphragm inside has failed, meaning you may need to get a new vessel.
+This may just be condensation, which can be drained from the Schrader valve.
+Draining and recharging the vessel should always be attempted prior to calling the manufacturer for a suspected failed vessel.
+However, if this doesn’t work, it may be that the diaphragm inside has failed, meaning you might need to get a new vessel.